 Scar Management

 Interventions during the scar formation process, including wound massage and the application of silicone products, can assist in softening scar tissue.
-Dr Taylor has a good working relationship with a very experienced team of Occupational Therapists, who specialize in scar management.
-He will refer you to this team if he feels you will benefit from this service.
+Dr Taylor has a good working relationship with a team of experienced Occupational Therapists who have extensive experience in scar management.
+He may refer you to this team if he believes it would support your recovery.

 What are Steroid Injections?